Endometriosis

 • Help mitigate side effects from pharmacological therapies.

-Fertility considerations
+Fertility considerations1-6

 Consider pregnancy intentions when selecting treatment, as endometriosis can affect fertility (with approximately 10-30% of individuals experiencing infertility) and hormonal contraceptives are first-line treatments options.
 Management differs for individuals with short-term fertility goals (actively trying to conceive) versus long-term fertility goals (future pregnancy desired but not currently trying to conceive).

-Treatment option
+Treatment options

 Hormonal therapy